Heart disease remains the

 Still, you may consider a watch if you’re also looking for other tracking features, such as those related to fitness, daily steps, and sleep quality.

-Also, like KardiaMobile, smartwatches can provide data but shouldn’t be solely relied upon for diagnosing any particular heart condition.
+Also, like KardiaMobile, smartwatches can provide data, but you shouldn’t rely on them for diagnosing any particular heart condition.

-Before purchasing KardiaMobile, discuss the benefits with your doctor to see if this may be a good strategy to help you keep tabs on your heart health at home.
+Before purchasing KardiaMobile, discuss the benefits with your doctor.
+They can help you decide if this may be a good strategy to help you keep tabs on your heart health at home.
 You may also consider using a smartwatch to help track your daily activity.

 - high cholesterol